twiddlingbits/twr-wasm/docs/api/api-library.md

 }
 ~~~

 In this case the `Math.sin` function is available in both a Web Worker and the JavaScript main thread.
-It is a simple function, and there is no need to send a message from the Web Worker to the JavaScript main thread, requesting that `Math.sin` run in the JavaScript main thread.
+It is a simple function, that works fine without the JavaScript event loop operating.

 ## The `twrWasmModuleAsync` Event Loop
 TODO